krishnareddy02/fatmug/README.md

 # fatmug
 follow the instructions by starting the django project

-  -select the project folder and open the command prompt
+  -place the entire project in a single folder

+  - open the command prompt and type "cmd"
+  - create virtualenv of name  by the command "mkvirtualenv data"(virtualenv name)
-  -type "workon data",because this is my virtualenv name
+  - "data" is virtualenv name

-  -carefully see the database connection if incase database is not connected please change settings.py at database with your database information

-  -finally run the project by the command"python manage.py runserver"
+  - now activate the virtual environment by the command "workon data" -in settings.py make changes the your database data connection -after activate the virtual environment run the command "python manage.py makemigrations" -and next migrate the data by entering the command "pythonn manage.py migrate" -after the successful migration run the server by the command "python manage.py runserver"